Phidk/warranty-repair-ledger/README.md

 - Default coverage is 24 months from purchase, aligning with the Danish Sale of Goods Act (Købeloven §§78-81) and EU directive 2019/771
 - The tracker does not capture part-level identifiers, so it assumes each repair targets a different component and therefore does not start a fresh two year clock for the same part
+- If a consumer chooses repair (instead of replacement) for an in-warranty defect, mark the repair with `consumerOptedForRepair: true`.
+Once the repair is marked as `Fixed`, the legal guarantee is extended to at least 12 months from that completion date per the 2024 Right to Repair amendment to Directive (EU) 2019/771.

 ## Requests (REST Client)